martingoe/Cubelang/README.md

 ## Examples
 ### Output
-The following program writes the integer 10 in the console.
+The following snippet writes the integer 10 in the console.
 ```
-printInt(10);
+printI32(10);
 ```
 ### Fibonacci
 The following function recursively calculates the n-th fibonacci number.